DNS over HTTPS (DOH) is a feature where a client shortcuts the standard native resolver and instead asks a dedicated DOH server to resolve names.

 network.trr.bootstrapAddress – (default: none) by setting this field to the IP address of the host name used in “network.trr.uri”, you can bypass using the system native resolver for it.
 This avoids that initial (native) name resolve for the host name mentioned in the network.trr.uri pref.

-network.trr.blacklist-duration - (default: 1200) is the number of seconds a name will be kept in the TRR blacklist until it expires and can be tried again.
-The default duration is 20 minutes.
+network.trr.blacklist-duration – (default: 60) is the number of seconds a name will be kept in the TRR blacklist until it expires and can be tried again.
+The default duration is one minute.
+(Update: this has been cut down from previous longer defaults.)

 network.trr.request-timeout – (default: 3000) is the number of milliseconds a request to and corresponding response from the DOH server is allowed to spend until considered failed and discarded.